SciTools/iris/docs/iris/src/whitepapers/change_management.rst

 In all cases, we must provide a transitional period where both old and new features are available :

-    * the 'old' style works exactly as it did before
+    * the 'old' style works as it did before
     * any usage of the 'old' features will emit a :class:`warnings.WarningMessage` message, noting that the feature is deprecated and what to use instead